 My personal journey to becoming a personal stylist started with shopping at thrift stores and consignment stores.

 I used to work in an area that had a lot of big box stores that were convenient to run to over lunch or after work.
 I kept returning to these stores due to their proximity to my workplace and price point.
 Nothing in these stores was inspiring, but it was easy.
 I was in a style and shopping rut.

 During this time, I wandered into Goodwill.
 This started innocently enough as affordable and guilt-free retail therapy and became more of a mission.
 I realized that the clothing available at these stores was current, some new with tags, and could form a professional wardrobe.
 The thrift stores included the typical labels you are used to seeing in traditional retail stores.
 These clothes were for sale at a fraction of the price.
 What was even better were the consignment stores- locally owned establishments with even higher quality selections.

 Over time secondhand clothing formed an entirely new professional wardrobe for me.
-After a few years of casually shopping secondhand and increasing the amount of clothing I purchased from these secondhand sources, I realized the huge amount of surplus clothes and accessories that are available.
-It’s overwhelming, and made me realize why I never need to pay retail again.
-I took pride in my work trips where I could pack an entire week’s worth of clothes, shoes and bags, and they were all from secondhand sources.
+After a few years of casually shopping secondhand, it became apparent the huge amount of surplus clothes and accessories that are available.
+It finally occurred to me that I needed to shop retail again.
 I also noticed that my style started to evolve and improve, as I wore the secondhand items to experiment and upgrade my look.
 The ah-ha moment came when I started to receive compliments on my outfits from strangers.
 The best part?
 Most of these clothes were from thrift stores.
 Yep, that dress I am wearing in the photo is from Goodwill!